 Leave the monitor turned off for at least a couple of days, to allow the internal capacitors to discharge completely.
 Capacitors can maintain a dangerous electrical charge even after the monitor has been turned off.

-It is clear that this article is aimed at people who are already familiar with electronics and know the basics of safety in the electrical sector.
-Anyone who does not have these skills is better off contacting a technician to avoid damage to themselves and the monitor.
+It is clear that this article is aimed at people who are already electronic practices and know the basics of safety in the electrical field.
+Those who do not have these skills is better to turn to a technician to avoid damage to themselves and the monitor.

 IBM 8513 monitor disassembly procedure, removal of the bottom support

-Turn the monitor over to make it easier to access the bottom stand tabs.
-They are located on the front of the stand.
+Turn up the monitor to facilitate access to the lower support tabs.
+They are found in the front of the support.

 Press the two front tabs at the same time and remove the support by pushing it towards the rear of the monitor.